White House meltdown on full display

 Instead, Trump is encouraging his team to develop policy announcements that could help distract from the ongoing ruckus.
 On Thursday he was eager to announce protectionist measures to buffer the US steel and aluminum industries from foreign imports -- fulfilling a key campaign promise on which he's fixated over the past year.

-The only problem: The the policy he wanted to roll out isn't ready yet, two White House officials said.
+The only problem: the policy he wanted to roll out isn't ready yet, two White House officials said.
 Aides were sent scrambling late Wednesday to determine what exactly Trump could announce during a meeting with industry executives that was hastily assembled for Thursday morning.

 Initially the meeting was closed to the press.
 But Trump called in reporters at the last minute to announce he was imposing tariffs on steel and aluminum "probably" next week.